asuka0x00/vanish-and-backups/youtube-dl_backups/README.md

 [![Build Status](https://travis-ci.org/ytdl-org/youtube-dl.svg?branch=master)](https://travis-ci.org/ytdl-org/youtube-dl)

-youtube-dl - download videos from youtube.com or other video platforms
+# youtube-dl - download videos from youtube.com or other video platforms

+# Notice: this is not an official youtube-dl but a backup from a person that had just given a star before it was taken down.

+## The original (and official) youtube-dl was taken down by DMCA.

 - [INSTALLATION](#installation)
 - [DESCRIPTION](#description)